Nick Hamm: Film

 In 1989, Hamm transitioned into film, directing The Bottom Line, a documentary about the crisis of culture, featuring Dustin Hoffman and Arthur Miller.
 In 1992, Hamm won a BAFTA for his drama The Harmfulness of Tobacco starring Edward Fox.
 In 1996, he directed Talk of Angels (Miramax) starring Polly Walker and Vincent Perez, an epic love story set in the early days of the Spanish Civil War.
 He then directed the romantic comedy Martha, Meet Frank, Daniel and Laurence, a Film Four and Miramax co-production written by Peter Morgan and starring Joseph Fiennes.

 In 2001, he received cult acclaim for directing The Hole, starring Thora Birch and Keira Knightley, in one of her first film roles.
 He then directed the 2004 thriller Godsend for Lionsgate Films, starring Robert De Niro, Rebecca Romijn and Greg Kinnear.

 In 2011, Hamm partnered with Northern Ireland Screen to direct and produce Killing Bono, distributed in the UK by Paramount Pictures.
 Ben Barnes and Robert Sheehan star as two brothers struggling to forge their path through the 1980s Irish music scene in the shadow of their now famous school friends, U2.

 In 2015, Hamm partnered again with Northern Ireland Screen and IM Global to direct The Journey.
 Screenplay by acclaimed Irish novelist, Colin Bateman, the drama is a fictionalized account of political enemies Ian Paisley and Martin McGuiness's real journey to peace and friendship in the 2006 St Andrews Agreement.
 Timothy Spall and Colm Meaney star as Paisley and McGuiness respectively, joined by Freddie Highmore, John Hurt, Toby Stephens and Ian Beattie.
 In July 2016, the film was announced as an official selection of the Toronto International Film Festival and premiering worldwide at the 73rd Venice International Film Festival on September 7, 2016.
 The film garnered critical acclaim upon release, winning Meany the IFTA award for Best Lead Actor.

 In 2017, Hamm went on to direct Driven, his second collaboration with writer Colin Bateman (The Journey).
 Driven tells the story of the relationship between smuggler-turned-FBI informant, Jim Hoffman, and his glamorous neighbor, car mogul John DeLorean during the rise and fall of his 1970's DeLorean Motor Company.
 The comedy stars Jason Sudeikis, Lee Pace, Corey Stoll, and Judy Greer.
 In fall of 2018, Driven closed the 75th Venice International Film Festival before appearing at the 2018 Toronto International Film Festival.
 The Film premiered in August 2018 to positive reviews, often citing Lee Pace's impressive portrayal of the infamous John Delorean.

 In 2021, Hamm directed and produced his latest feature film, Gigi & Nate, starring Marcia Gay Harden, Diane Ladd, Charlie Rowe and Josephine Langford.
 The film follows a young man who finds hope in an animal friend after a freak accident leaves him paralyzed.

-Hamm is currently in pre-production on his next feature – a historical epic set in Switzerland, Wilhelm Tell.
+Hamm's most recent feature is the 2024 historical epic William Tell, set in Switzerland and based on the play of the same name by Friedrich Schiller.